-In addition to offering splendid scenery, the park is home to three groups of Native American burial mounds and Stonefield, a state historic site that includes a recreated 1900-era farming village, Dewey's home site and the State Agricultural Museum.
+This park has historic culture being home to three groups of Native American burial mounds and Stonefield — a historic site that includes a recreated 1900-era farming village, Dewey's home site and the State Agricultural Museum.

+Take in autumnal splendor by hiking on the challenging trail that goes past Rainbow Lake or follow the Ice Age National Scenic Trail to adventure through several miles of the park.
 Keep an eye out for the park's glacial tunnel channel, considered the most impressive in the Midwest.
-(Tunnel channels form when pressurized water flowing under a glacier cuts a channel into the earth.)
-And don't miss the park's diverse wetland complex showcasing hardwood swamp, sedge meadow and alder thicket.
-Many visitors catch glimpses of Straight Lake's abundant wildlife, which includes bald eagles, trumpeter swans and river otter.
+Many visitors catch glimpses of Straight Lake's abundant wildlife, which includes bald eagles, trumpeter swans and river otters.